garethr/garethr-riemann/README.md

 In this last case you're responsible for making sure that file exists, via another puppet resource or otherwise.

+By default, this module will attempt to download the .bz2 archive from aphyr.com, run by the author of Riemann.
+An alternative source can be
+provided:

+	class { 'riemann': source => 'http://myserver.corp', path=> '/riemann/' }

 ## Example

 For a fully working example of this module you may also be interested in